JohnLCaron/egk-ec-mixnet/README.md

 ####  table-mixnet.sh

 * From the last mix's ShuffledBallots, generate table of decrypted (K^sn) serial numbers and proofs.
+* This table is written to _working/public/decrypted_sns.json_.

 ####  table-pballot.sh

 * Simulate a table of paper ballot serial numbers and their physical locations.
-  Pass in "--missingPct percent" to simulate some percent of paper ballots were not received.
+* Pass in "--missingPct percent" to simulate some percent of paper ballots were not received.
+* This table is written to _working/public/pballot_table.json_.

 ####  pballot-decrypt

-* From a paper ballot's serial number, find the corresponding shuffled ballot and decrypt it.
+* From a paper ballot's serial number (psn), find the corresponding shuffled ballot and decrypt it.
-  Place decrypted ballot into private directory.
+* Place decrypted ballot into _private/decrypted_ballots/_ directory.
+* Use psn as the decrypted ballot id, and the filename is _dballlot-psn.json_.

 ####  verify-decryptions

-* Verify the proofs in the decrypted serial numbers and decrypted ballots.
+* Verify the proofs in the decrypted serial numbers (decrypted_sns.json).
+* Verify the decrypted ballot proofs.
-  If a digital copy of the paper ballots are available, compare the ballot decryptions to the originals.
+* If digital copies of the paper ballots are available, compare the ballot decryptions to the originals.

 ## Directory file layout (strawman)